CleverCloud/doc.clever-cloud.com/commons/addons/mysql.md

 3. Any MySQL client such as [MySQL Workbench](https://www.mysql.fr/products/workbench/).

 If you need to import a very large dump, please send an email to <support@clever-cloud.com>.

+## Direct access

+All our dedicated MySQL databases are served via a proxy.
+To reduce the latency you can bypass this proxy by generating direct hostname and port for the addon.
+You can do it by clicking the "Generate direct hostname and port" on the addon dashboard.

+This action will add new environment variables to reach the addon without any proxy.

+Keep in mind that usage of direct access is a trade-off: when you migrate your addon, you will need to to generate hostname and port again so your application must update these environment while proxy usage changes nothing.